haampie/SortingSortingOut.jl/readme.md

 but this seems more verbose than necessary and will not work whenever the type of the transformed value is equal to the original element type of the vector.

-For instance, another potentially counterintuitive example where we hope to find the index of the first element `>= -2`, but end up finding the index of the first element `>= 2`, because the transformation is applied:
+For instance, suppose we have a vector of integers sorted by absolute magnitude, and we naively search for the index of the first value greater than or equal to `-2`.
+This should obvioulsy be the first index.
+The following does *not* work as (maybe?) expected

 ```julia
 julia> searchsortedfirst([1, 2, 2, 3, 3, 4], -2, by = abs)
 2
 ```

-The easiest way to solve this issue is to wrap `-2` in some `Value` struct so that we can still rely on multiple dispatch:
+since `-2` gets transformd to `2`.
+To solve this we have to provide a different comparison operator and build a `Wrapper` struct to make multiple dispatch work:

 ```julia
 julia> struct Wrapper